Do Swans Kill Themselves?

 Do Black-Necked Swans Kill Themselves?

-The black-necked swan is one of the most common types of swans in North America.
+The black-necked swan is one of the most common types of swans in South America.
 You can find them in a variety of habitats, including ponds, marshes, rivers, and lakes.
 These swans are monogamous birds that live with a partner for life and are known as “swan song” because they will sing when they form their bond.

 Do Trumpeter Swans Kill Themselves?